State Medical Plans

 The HDHP has lower premiums and is paired with an HSA.

-With the HDHP, the University will open an account on your behalf with Optum Bank and contribute to your HSA every pay period ($30 per pay period for employee-only and $60 per pay period for family).
-You may choose to contribute as well for additional tax savings.
+With the HDHP, the university will open an account on your behalf with Optum Bank and contribute to your HSA every pay period ($30 per pay period for employees and $60 per pay period for family).
+You may also choose to contribute for additional tax savings.

 Your HSA monies can be used toward your deductible, coinsurance, or other qualified medical expenses.
 All preventive services are free and do not count toward the deductible.
 You do, however, pay a copay for preventive prescriptions.